 9. Agents of Socialization: Family, Schools, Peers and Media

 The socialization that we receive in childhood has a lasting effect on our ability to interact with others in society.
 In this lesson, we identify and discuss four of the most influential agents of socialization in childhood: family, school, peers, and media.

-10. Functions of School: Socialization, Cultural Innovation, Integration & Latent Functions
+10. Functions of School: Socialization, Cultural Transmission, Integration & Latent Functions

 Schools serve a number of functions in our society beyond just transmitting academic knowledge and skills.
 In this lesson, we differentiate between manifest and latent functions of schools and discuss examples of each.